-Before retiring from the U.S. Navy and joining the firm, Steve served as the first director of the Joint C4ISR Decision Support Center, an independent research and analysis center.
-This Center directly assists the vice chairman of the Joint Chief of Staff and Assistant Secretary of Defense for Acquisition, Logistics, and Training in making investment decisions focused on improving integrated C4ISR systems supporting combat operations across the services.
+Before joining Booz Allen, Steve served as the first director of the Joint Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) Decision Support Center, an independent research and analysis center directly assisting the vice chairman of the Joint Chief of Staff and assistant secretary of Defense for Acquisition, Logistics, and Training in making investment decisions focused on improving integrated C4ISR systems supporting combat operations across the Armed Services.

-Steve also co-authored Using Architectures for Research, Development, and Acquisition.
-This book documented the techniques used in conducting a series of studies supporting the Assistant Secretary of the Navy for Research, Development & Acquisition chief engineer, and focused on improving time-critical targeting.
+Steve co-authored the book, Using Architectures for Research, Development, and Acquisition documenting the processes and techniques used in conducting a series of studies in support of the assistant secretary of the Navy for Research, Development, and acquisition chief engineer focused on improving time-critical targeting.

-Steve is a member of the Military Operations Research Society and the Armed Forces Communications and Electronics Association.
+Steve is on the board of directors for the San Diego Military Advisory Council and is a member of the Military Operations Research Society, as well as the Armed Forces Communications and Electronics Association.

-Steve holds a B.S. in operations research from the U.S. Naval Academy, Annapolis and a M.B.A. from National University, San Diego.
+Steve holds a bachelor’s in operations research from the U.S. Naval Academy, Annapolis, Maryland, and an M.B.A. from National University, San Diego, California.